BA CityFlyer: Destinations

 In addition to their scheduled flights from London City, the airline also operates a number of scheduled and charter flights from Edinburgh, Glasgow, London-Stansted and Belfast City airports primarily to leisure destinations.
 The airline focuses on serving the financial market, though it has recently expanded into the leisure market, offering routes to Ibiza, Palma and Venice.
 In 2021, BA Cityflyer started operating 14 weekend flights from Southampton.

+As of October 2024, BA Cityflyer operates scheduled and charter flights to the following destinations: